lugen4ro/nippon-shrines-and-temples/README.md

 -   Radix UI
 -   Leaflet - For the map
 -   Prisma - ORM to interact with the MySQL database.
--   PlanetScale - For hosting the the MySQL database.
+-   Aiven - For hosting the the MySQL database.
 -   Vercel - For hosting the Next.js server.
 -   Cloudinary - For storing image assets
 -   Sentry - For monitoring and logging.